 Alternatively, in their search engine rankings, websites that were not smartphone-friendly saw a drop.

 The AMP was later announced by Google on October 7, 2015, to provide the best smartphone interface to internet users.

 These two are the key reasons why, nowadays, responsive web designs have become a common topic for web creation.

 A responsive website is one with a fluid and versatile interface that helps it to adapt according to the different sizes of the screen.

 Therefore, a responsive web design essentially means a website design that reacts and resizes itself to see if it is a desktop computer, laptop, mobile, or tablet, based on the platform being used.

 The key purpose of this web creation is to make website content differently based on the platform or screen size used to display it, meaning that to view content, website users would not need to manually resize it.

-Having a responsive web design has very many advantages to deliver when you add all those stuff together.
+Having a responsive web design has many advantages to deliver when you add all those stuff together.

 Several aspects can lead to the rating and development of your website, from having a beneficial effect on your SEO and retention rates to optimizing user experience.